Silviumuraru90/RybkaCore/README.md

 > ✅ Automated technical analysis (scalping mode) (based on a relative strength index - RSI) <br>
 ✅ Automatic `rybka.py` bot `restarter.py` add-on in case of network failures, local software failures <br>
 ✅ Supports a `LIVE` MODE with connection to the actual Binance wallet of the user, as well as a `DEMO` MODE of the product, with fake data of a virtualized wallet <br>
-✅ Creates separate local logs, considering the MODE the bot is in and tracks those independent of each other across multiple runs <br>
+✅ Creates separate local logs, considering the MODE the bot is in and tracks those independently of each other across multiple runs <br>
 ✅ File exports for a variety of useful information, logs or configuration data needed for the time it might restart via `restarter.py` - so to always grab back the work from where it left it <br>
-✅ Regular back-ups of imp. files <br>
+✅ Regular back-ups of important files <br>
-✅ Individual buys tracking <br>
+✅ Individual buy tracking <br>
-✅ Errors catch mechanism and exception management <br>
+✅ Error catch mechanism and exception management <br>
 ✅ Uptime tracking <br>
 ✅ CLI-initiated / Telegram-initiated / GUI-initiated start <br>
-✅ Some weights can be set from ENV, others from a `env_var_config` file.
-This gave possibility for some vars to be updated on the fly, while the bot is running, and alter its behavior <br>
+✅ Some weights can be set from ENV, others from an `env_var_config` file.
+This gives possibility for some vars to be updated on the fly, while the bot is running and alter its behavior <br>
-✅ CLI args for `RYBKA_MODE` values, to avoid faulty runs if `RYBKA_MODE` was to remain cached from ENV, even after the user had changed it <br>
+✅ CLI args for `RYBKA_MODE` values, to avoid faulty runs if `RYBKA_MODE` was to remain cached from ENV, even after the user had previously changed it <br>
 ✅ Email notif. module.
-Informs the user about being low on BNB, or on USDT, or if an error occured and bot got shutdown.
+Informs the user about being low on BNB, or on USDT, or if an error occured and bot got a shutdown.
 Also sends emails on start / restart actions <br>
 ✅ Dynamic adjustment (greediness) for buy-sell math of the trading pair <br>
 ✅ Live wallet data displayed for the trade pair sides and commission, dynamic adjustment with each buy - sell <br>
-✅ Folder creation (name including date and hour) with files containing important data of the current run and auto-archive system once the run is finished <br>
+✅ Folder creation (timestamp included) with files containing important data of the current run and auto-archive system once the run is finished <br>
 ✅ Make bot sell multiple bought crypto-coins at once, if signal allows it (dynamically) <br>
 ✅ Upscale the trading quantity if user set it too low, so low that it hits the minimum 10💲 lower limit Binance imposed for a buy action <br>
 ✅ Clear profit tracked in time <br>